manu05X/FullStack-Notes/Closures/Notes.md

 >
 > **Temporal Dead Zone**
 >
-> - Variables declared with let and const are also hoisted but, unlike var, are not initialized with a default value such as _undefined_.
+> - Variables declared with let and const are also hoisted but, unlike var, let and const are not initialized with a default value such as _undefined_.
 A _ReferenceError exception_ will be thrown if a variable declared with let or const is read before it is initialized.
 This is because they stay in a **Temporal Dead Zone** before they are explicitly declared

 ## What is Lexical Scope?